microsoft/vscode-arduino/BRANCHNOTES.md

   * general lack of modularity - the above is the result
 * It seems that this extension is pretty chaotic.
 Most probably some refactoring is necessary.
 * Possibility to jump to compilation errors from compiler output and highlight compiler errors
+* Further IntelliSense enhancements/features:
+  * When having adding a library folder to the workspace IntelliSense should use the same configuration for it to enable library navigation and code completion.

 ## Non-categorized Notes
 ### Integrate upstream changes into fork